 Over the centuries, the governing structure of Athens went through many versions.
 Sometimes it failed, sometimes it succeeded.
 But after each fall, Athenians would build again in a better image than the one that went before.
 It was a process and indeed a struggle.

-The United States of America is a continuation of Athenian democracy; it is the next iteration in a project – in the interest of all mankind – that has lasted millennia.
+The United States of America is a continuation of Athenian democracy; it is the next iteration in a project that has lasted millennia.
 Has it reached perfection?
 Is it the pinnacle of all human history?
 Clearly not.
 But perhaps that is the point.
 It is a project that should never be finished, should never dare people to say that “we have completed the human experiment and this is our result.”
-The demands of those who can only destroy will not move us forward as a species.
+The demands of those who can only destroy will not move humanity forward as a species.
 It is through careful refining, consideration, and, above all, honesty that the dream of democracy will grow.